FTC7393/evlib_book/src/starter/README.md

 # A Starter Program

-To start an ElectronVolts `TeleOp` project, start a new copy of the Qualcomm framework and add this into your TeamCode directory:
+To start an ElectronVolts `TeleOp` project, make a new copy of the Qualcomm framework and add this into your TeamCode directory:

 ```
  java